 How do I know if I live in a HUBZone area?

-To know if you live in a HUBZone, you’ll want to use their map.
+To know if you live in a HUBZone location, you’ll want to use their map.
 Beyond confirming eligibility, the HUBZone map offers a wealth of information for small business owners.
 By exploring different areas, you can gain valuable insights into potential markets and identify locations with high concentrations of HUBZone businesses, fostering collaboration and strategic contracting partnerships.

 Navigating the HUBZone map